This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Cilantro.
 This fresh herb not only adds flavor, but also polyphenols, which may help protect against Type 2 diabetes and obesity.

 • Coconut Milk.
-This adds dairy-free creaminess, making the soup feel richer.
+This adds dairy-free creaminess, making the soup feel richer and more indulgent.
 It’s optional, however, if you prefer to skip it.

 carrots, celery, onion, garlic, lemon, cilantro, lentils, and spices labeled on a cutting board.